Trying to decide what honey to buy?

 Harvested in the Fall (October)

 Goldenrod honey has been described with a variety of color and taste descriptions.
-Our goldenrod honey is a light to medium honey in color and has a bit of a bite to it.
+Our goldenrod honey is a light to medium honey in color and has a bit of a bite to it and a hint of buttery taste.
 Our customers who buy this honey tell us they like it for their allergy issues since goldenrod honey is taken off very late in the season when goldenrod is primarily the only plant in bloom.
 Mead makers love it for making their batches of mead.
 This honey also granulates quickly.

 Harvested in the Spring (late May)